Room With A View

 Room With A View is a wonderful open plan space, with a comfortable double bed, a delightful sitting area where you can hunker down by the wood-burner, a lovely en suite shower room and a kitchen with everything you need for a comfortable stay.
 The cooker is gas with a grill and there is a fridge with an ice box, but please note this property is off grid.
 There is no microwave or toaster.
 Bottled water for drinking is provided.

 Outside, relax on the deck with a glass of wine, taking in the spellbinding beauty you can only find on Dartmoor.
-Listen to the embers crackling away and watch the sparks from the fire pit dance in the moon light, while you stay up late sharing special stories by the warmth of the embers.
+Listen to the embers crackling away and watch the sparks from the fire pit, dance in the moon light, while you stay up late sharing special stories by the warmth of the embers.
 Room With A View has the added benefit of being dog friendly, so there's no need to leave your beloved pooch behind.
 The enclosed garden is the perfect place to let your four-legged friend off the lead.
-There's plenty of space in the garden to enjoy a lavish lunch time picnic or to find the idyllic quiet spot to read a good book.
+There's plenty of space in the garden to enjoy a lavish lunch time picnic or to find the idyllic quite spot to read a good book.
 Listen to the sound of birdsong and breathe in the fresh county air… pure bliss.

 Out and About